Skip to content

 • managed sync for supported Markdown surfaces through explicit managed regions

-• a hosted read-only public JSON tree architecture for repository summary and trust responses
+• a hosted read-only public/v0/ JSON surface for repository summary, trust, inventory, freshness, and query responses

 • release-artifact packaging for dotrepo, dotrepo-lsp, and dotrepo-mcp